 Course Average:

-Students must earn an average of 74% on each component of the course (exams and assignments) and successfully complete the clinical experience(s) to pass the course.
-No grades will be rounded including the exam scores and the final course grade.
+Students must earn an average of 74% on each component of the course (exams, if applicable, and assignments) and successfully complete the clinical experience(s) to pass the course.
+No final course grades will be rounded.

 Progression in the College of Nursing baccalaureate program requires that students maintain a “C” or above and a satisfactory grade in clinical practice for all required nursing courses.